Why go on a flying safari in Africa?

 - Information for Pilots

-- Checkride with an SA flight instructor
+- Checkride with a South African flight instructor

 - How the SA CAA deals with different aircraft types